netheril96/securefs/README.md

 Some known issues:

-* The command line of `securefs` does not work when fed with relative path.
 * Some applications report file sizes as zero.
 * Some applications refuse to believe that they have enough permissions.
-* Chrome's downloading into the volume will hang at 100% indefinitely.

 ## Basic usage